 Show Background Geometry group.Click the

-dropdown right below the group heading.Select the preferred background geometry from the
+dropdown right below the section heading.Select the preferred background geometry from the

 options.